 (Vote for one.
 One-year term of office, 2016–17.)

 Jill Silverstein Gammon ’70 (BA, ’72 MSW), Raleigh.
-Retired certified integrative health coach to nonprofits, HealthReach Partners, LLC.
+Retired certified integrative health coach, HealthReach Partners, LLC.

 GAA Board of Directors: N.C. district director (2013-16); chair, Activities Committee (2015-16).